Description

 'Volatility is a statistical measure of the dispersion of returns for a given security or market index.
 Volatility can either be measured by using the standard deviation or variance between returns from that same security or market index.
 Commonly, the higher the volatility, the riskier the security.
 In the securities markets, volatility is often associated with big swings in either direction.
 For example, when the stock market rises and falls more than one percent over a sustained period of time, it is called a 'volatile' market.'

-• Looking at the volatility of 46.7% in the last 5 years of VanEck Vectors Junior Gold Miners ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (21.4%)
+• The volatility over 5 years of VanEck Vectors Junior Gold Miners ETF is 41.4%, which is greater, thus worse compared to the benchmark SPY (18.2%) in the same period.

-• During the last 3 years, the 30 days standard deviation is 41.7%, which is greater, thus worse than the value of 18.7% from the benchmark.
+• During the last 3 years, the historical 30 days volatility is 38.8%, which is higher, thus worse than the value of 17% from the benchmark.

 DownVol: